 Predefined case flows guide the work.

 The predefined case flows also govern what the workforce is expected to do, primarily through forms and checklists that must be completed to initiate or close the case.
-Information entered the system is validated and quality assured in real time.
+Information entered into the system is validated and quality assured in real time.

 Through forms, notifications and validation of data, the system ensures that the case is carried out in a way that meets current customer agreements and SLAs.
 In this way, the system moves the case forward regardless of which people and actors are involved, and it drastically reduces personal dependency.